Wayne Couzens worked as parliamentary guard with ‘access all areas’ pass

 Sarah Everard killer Wayne Couzens worked as parliamentary guard with ‘access all areas’ pass

-MPs have called for a ‘thorough security review’ following revelation
+MPs call for a ‘thorough security review’ following revelation

 The Metropolitan Police officer who murdered Sarah Everard worked as a guard at the Houses of Parliament, the force has confirmed.

-Scotland Yard said Wayne Couzens was deployed to armed static protection duties on the Parliamentary Estate on five occasions from February to July 2020.
+Scotland Yard said Wayne Couzens was deployed to armed static protection duties on the parliamentary estate on five occasions from February to July last year.

-Previously, the Met refused to go into detail about Mr Couzen’s posting at Westminster, according to The Times, who first reported the news.

-But his role was confirmed following inquiries by Sir Lindsay Hoyle, the Commons Speaker.
+Previously, the Met refused to go into detail about Couzen’s posting at Westminster, according to The Times.
+But his role was confirmed following inquiries by Sir Lindsay Hoyle, the Commons speaker.

 The force said Couzens moved to the Parliamentary and Diplomatic Protection Command in February 2020 and his primary role was to patrol diplomatic premises, mainly embassies.

-A senior parliamentary source told The Times they believed the Met had “deliberately tried to mislead the parliamentary authorities by claiming Couzens did not have a parliamentary pass [issued under his own name].”
+A senior parliamentary source told The Times they believed the Met had “deliberately tried to mislead the parliamentary authorities by claiming Couzens did not have a parliamentary pass [issued under his own name]”.

-Couzens, 48, who was nicknamed ‘The Rapist’ by colleagues, was known to have a history of sexual deviance before being asked to carry out duties at Westminster.
+Couzens, 48, was nicknamed “the rapist” by colleagues.
 He was said in court to have been “attracted to brutal sexual pornography” as far back as 2002.

-The police watchdog previously said he was linked to a flashing incident in 2015 and two more days before he killed Ms Everard.
+The police watchdog previously said he was linked to a flashing incident in 2015 and two more incidents just days before he killed Ms Everard.

 He used his warrant card to falsely arrest Ms Everard before he abducted, raped and murdered her.

-A senior parliamentary source told the Times Couzens was granted an access-all-areas pass while working at the Houses of Parliament.
+A senior parliamentary source told The Times Couzens was granted an access-all-areas pass while working at the Houses of Parliament.

-Labour MP Rosie Duffield said: “It’s chilling that someone whose nickname was ‘the Rapist’ was guarding MPs when we are told that we are protected by a ring of steel.
+The revelation has sparked outrage among MPs.
+Labour MP Rosie Duffield said: “It’s chilling that someone whose nickname was ‘the rapist’ was guarding MPs when we are told that we are protected by a ring of steel.

 “Knowing now that we had a murderer in our midst, I’m sure all women working in parliament will want to see a thorough security review.”